Felix Arndt Portrait

 Then the 1918 Spanish Flu pandemic struck the world, and New York City was hit hard.
 According to the account in the Music Trade Review of October 26, 1918: "Mr. Arndt contracted cold on October 8, which developed into pneumonia, causing his death on October 16."
 The final analysis was that his system was weakened, and the influenza quickly overtook him at that point.
 This deadly sickness deprived the world of Felix Arndt shortly before WWI had ended.
 Arndt was interred at Sleepy Hollow Cemetery in Tarrytown, New York.

 Nola went on with her life, and interestingly enough was known to have lived for a time with their mutual friend Caesar.
-Following her late husband's lead in the music business, she contributed the lyrics to Nobody Loves Me Now by Billy Tracey in 1922.
+Following her late husband's lead in the music business, Nola wrote a few songs of her own, and contributed the lyrics to Nobody Loves Me Now by Billy Tracey in 1922.
 While not readily found in the 1920 census, she was located in 1930 married to a Russian immigrant construction company president, Henry Mandel, working as a musician doing private concerts.
 Another song with lyrics by Nola appeared in 1938, Mia Cara (My Dear) with Oscar Malanga.
 From the late 1940s into the 1950s Nola worked as a music and drama coach in New York City.
 Little is known about the remainder of her life.
 Nola died in Manhattan on July 19, 1977.
 She was buried with her first love in the Sleepy Hollow Cemetery in Tarrytown.

 As for her namesake composition, it continued to grow in popularity for decades after Felix's death.
 As noted in the February 28, 1925 edition of the Music Trade Review: